robenkleene/audio-references/ableton-live/ableton-live-automation.md

 # Ableton Live Automation

 - You can show automation by a control either by changing its value, or, to show automation without changing the current value, right-click the control and choosing `Show Automation`

-## Turning On

-- `A`: Toggle `Automation` in the arrange view (if this isn't working, it's probably because `Options > Computer MIDI Keyboard` [keyboard icon in upper right] is toggled on, `M` to toggle off)
-- Automation for clips is found under `Envelopes` tab along the top
-- Note that if automation is just setting a parameter to a single value (e.g., `Device On`), then you only need one point at the beginning (a second point at the end it superfluous)
+- If automation is just setting a parameter to a single value (e.g., `Device On`), then you only need one point at the beginning (e.g., a second point at the end isn't necessary)

+## Devices

+- `Right-click` a parameter and choose `Show Automation`
+- To delete automation on a Device, right-click on a control and select `Delete Automation`

-## Editing
+## Graph Editor

+With the pointer tool enabled (e.g., make sure the pencil tool is toggled off with `⌘B`):

 - `click`: Add / remove point
 - `click&drag`: Move point
 - `⇧click`: Move point or line

-- `right-click` a parameter and choose `Show Automation` to make it automate-able
-- To delete automation, right-click on a control and select `Delete Automation`
-- To move all automation at once, right-click the track channel and select `Select all content` than move the cursor near the automation until the full automation highlights and click and drag the automation line up or down.
+### Snap

+- Turn off snap under `Options > Snap to Grid` (`⌘4`).
+- Hold `⌘` to disable snap while dragging
+- Constrain to one axis by holding `⇧` while dragging

+## Arrangement

+- `A`: Toggle `Automation` in the arrange view (if this isn't working, it's probably because `Options > Computer MIDI Keyboard` [keyboard icon in upper right] is toggled on, `M` to toggle off)

+### Deleting

+- `⌘A ⌫` will select all clips and automation and delete it (this includes *all* automation data, not just the selected automation data)

-## Duplicating
+### Duplicating

 There's a lock icon in the upper right of the `Arrangement View` for `Lock Envelopes`, if `Lock Envelopes` is *toggled off*:

 - Moving the clip, will also move the automation data
 - `⌘D` will duplicate the clip *and the Automation Data

-## Deleting

-- `⌘A ⌫` will select all clips and automation and delete it (this includes *all* automation data, not just the selected automation data)

-## Snap

-- Turn off snap under `Options > Snap to Grid` (`⌘4`).
-- Hold `⌘` to disable snap while dragging
-- Constrain to one axis by holding `⇧` while dragging

-## Graph Editor

-- With the pointer tool enabled (toggle off the pencil tool with `⌘B`):
-    - Click on a graph to add a point
-    - Click on a point to delete a point
-    - Drag a point to move it
+### Master & Return Tracks

+To add automation to master or return tracks, just open the disclosure triangle on those tracks in the session view.

-## Clip
+## Session (Clip Automation)

 ### Copy & Paste